 The Prostate Cancer Foundation of Australia (PCFA) have additional resources for gay and bisexual men diagnosed with prostate cancer.

 Janette Gilbert shares her story of navigating the straight world of cancer

-QLife is a national, free, confidential LGBTI phone and webchat service, open 3pm to midnight every day of the year.
-You can talk to a peer counsellor for LGBTI-specific support, information and referrals, including for people with cancer.
+QLife is a national, free, confidential LGBTQI phone and webchat service, open 3pm to midnight every day of the year.
+You can talk to a peer counsellor for LGBTQI-specific support, information and referrals, including for people with cancer.

 Genders, Bodies, and Relationships Passport

 Cancer Council 13 11 20 Information and Support program offers free information and support.
 It is also a referral pathway to access emotional and practical assistance for anyone affected by a cancer diagnosis.